CRM Software 360

 Enterprise CRM

 Salesforce.com Enterprise Edition and Unlimited Edition command a high percentage of the enterprise hosted market.
-Despite a hefty subscription fee ($199 USD per user), the Salesforce.com Unlimited Edition is becoming the flagship product for the company.
+Despite a hefty subscription fee, the Salesforce.com Unlimited Edition is becoming the flagship product for the company.

 Enterprise CRM